yuanshunning/pickit-docs/docs/documentation/region-of-interest/modifying-the-region-of-interest.rst

 Once an initial ROI box has been defined, you can manually adjust its size and position.
 When the \ **Region of Interest page** is open, colored arrows attached to the ROI are displayed in the viewer (in all views except 2D).
-Arrows are colored according to the Pick-it reference frame direction: X→red, Y→green, Z→blue.
+Arrows are colored according to the Pickit reference frame direction: X→red, Y→green, Z→blue.
 You can interactively click and drag the arrows to extend and contract the box along each of its sides.